-The Compensation Committee has made a decision, beginning in 2009, to use the face value of our stock on the date of grant to determine shares that equate to the economic value delivered to each named executive officer.
-A discount to reflect the risk of performance will be used only for the two-thirds portion of the performance-based awards.
+For 2009, the grant size of restricted stock for each of our named executive officers is set by dividing the size-adjusted median value for that officer by the face value of our stock on the date of grant to determine shares that equate to the economic value delivered to each named executive officer.
+A discount to reflect the risk of performance was used only for the two-thirds portion of the performance-based awards.

-Although our incentive compensation program permits the Compensation Committee to approve equity compensation awards to our executive officers in a variety of forms, only stock options and restricted stock grants with both time-based and performance-based elements have been awarded since our initial public offering in 2001.
+Although our incentive compensation program permits the Compensation Committee to approve equity compensation awards to our executive officers in a variety of forms, only stock options and restricted stock unit grants with both time-based and performance-based elements have been awarded since our initial public offering in 2001.
 We believe the combination of time-based and performance-based incentives provides performance incentives consistent with our shareholders' interests and serves as an effective retention vehicle for our named executive officers.

 Our equity awards have vesting periods of three years.
 The grant date of the annual equity awards is the date of the annual Compensation Committee meeting in February.
 As long as an executive remains employed through the age of 62, any unvested equity awards remain outstanding after retirement and vest on the originally scheduled vesting date.
 Executives will forfeit unvested awards if they retire prior to age 62.
-Awards vest immediately in the event of death, disability or a qualifying change in control.
+Awards vest immediately in the event of death, disability (as defined in our Incentive Compensation and Stock Plan) or a qualifying change in control.